gottfried-github/e-commerce-api/readme.md

 Any other error shall be treated as an internal error.

 ## REST api
+### The function of the api
+**Inward.** Api transmits the received data over to the store.
+In doing so, it should make sure that:
+1. appropriate fields exist in the received data
+2. the values are of the correct type
+3. fields that don't belong to data, don't exist

+**Outward.** Assign status codes and messages to the output of the store and send it in response to the client.

 ### Content type
 The responses are JSON-encoded.
 The `Content-Type` of responses is `application/json`.